pstatonvt/pstatonvt.github.io/index.md

 ### Bio

 I grew up in Bluefield, Virginia; a small town in southwestern Virginia where the population is only around 5,400.
-One fact many people do not know about Bluefield, is that it is the tallest town in the state of Virginia, with an elevation of 2,389 feet.
+One fact many people do not know about Bluefield is that it is the tallest town in the state of Virginia, with an elevation of 2,389 feet.

 <img src = "http://www.grubbphoto.com/Images/Fog/Fog%20Print.jpg" > <br />
 <small> Source: (http://www.grubbphoto.com/Fog.html) </small>